JKHeadley/rest-hapi/README.md

 ## Contributing

-We welcome contributions to WarriorJS!
+We welcome contributions to rest-hapi!
 These are the many ways you can help:

 - Submit patches and features
 - Improve the [documentation and website](https://jkheadley.github.io/rest-hapi/)